What is Q fever?

 Is the Q fever vaccine effective?

-The Q fever vaccine (Q-VAX®) has been licensed for use in Australia since 1989 and has shown to be highly effective in preventing Q fever infection in humans.
-Since the introduction of the vaccination for high- risk occupations, the rates of Q fever infection have dropped markedly.
+The Q fever vaccine (Q-VAX®) has been licensed for use in Australia since 1989 and has shown to be highly effective in preventing Q fever infection.
+Since the introduction of vaccination for high-risk occupations, the rates of Q fever infection have dropped significantly.
 The vaccine is made in Australia.

 What is pre-vaccination screening?

-It is possible to have been in contact with Q fever bacteria and not get sick so pre-vaccination screening is essential.
-Both tests are needed as they are looking for different types of immunity.
+It is possible to have been in contact with Q fever bacteria and not get sick, so pre-vaccination screening is essential.
+Both tests are needed to ensure all different types of immunity are considered.

 What does a positive result on blood test or skin test mean?